Jump to ↓

 Google Meet vs. Zoom: Pricing and Plans

-Summary: Both Zoom and Google Meet are included in larger software packages– Zoom One and Google Workspace.
-Zoom One and Workspace cost between $6 and $25 monthly per user, but both offer free versions.
-Google Meet is generally cheaper but offers fewer features on each plan than does Zoom Meeting.
+Both Zoom and Google Meet are included in larger software packages– Zoom Workplace and Google Workspace.
+Both offer free versions.
+Google Meet is cheaper overall but offers fewer features on each plan than Zoom.

-Google Meet offers a free version and four paid versions, which are each embedded into a larger Google Workspace subscription.
-Each Google Workspace pricing plan adds advanced features not only for Meet, but Google Drive, Gmail, Google Docs and Sheets, Jamboard, Chat, and more.
+Google Meet offers four paid versions, which are each embedded into a larger Google Workspace subscription.
+Each Google Workspace pricing plan adds advanced features not only for Meet, but Google Drive, Gmail, Google Docs and Sheets, Chat, and more.

-Zoom Meetings come as part of the Zoom One bundle, which also includes chat, calendaring, and Zoom Phone on the Business Plus plan.
-Like Google Meet, Zoom Meetings offers a free version, which supports up to 100 participants for a 40-minute meeting.
+Zoom video meetings come as part of the Zoom Workplace bundle and offers a free version, which supports up to 100 participants for a 40-minute meeting as well as two paid plans ranging from $13.32 to $18.32 per user, per month.

 Pros and Cons Comparison